utpal-maiti/Azure_Key_Vault/README.md

 3. **Control Access**: Use Azure RBAC and Key Vault access policies to grant appropriate permissions to users and applications.
 4. **Monitor and Audit**: Use Azure Monitor and Azure Security Center to track access and usage of your Key Vault resources.

-Would you like more detailed guidance on any specific aspect of Azure Key Vault or help with a particular use case?